cybertec-postgresql/pgwatch/docs/components.md

 title: Components
 ---

-The main development idea around pgwatch3 was to do the minimal work needed and not to reinvent the wheel - meaning that pgwatch3 is mostly just about gluing together already some proven pieces of software for metrics storage and using Grafana for dashboarding.
-So here a listing of components that can be used to build up a monitoring setup around the pgwatch3 metrics collector.
+The main development idea around pgwatch was to do the minimal work needed and not to reinvent the wheel - meaning that pgwatch is mostly just about gluing together already some proven pieces of software for metrics storage and using Grafana for dashboarding.
+So here a listing of components that can be used to build up a monitoring setup around the pgwatch metrics collector.
 Note that most components are not mandatory and for tasks like metrics storage there are many components to choose from.

 ## The metrics gathering daemon

 The metrics collector, written in Go, is the only mandatory and most critical component of the whole solution.
-The main task of the pgwatch3 collector / daemon is pretty simple - reading the configuration and metric defintions, fetching the metrics from the configured databases using the configured connection info and finally storing the metrics to
+The main task of the pgwatch collector / daemon is pretty simple - reading the configuration and metric defintions, fetching the metrics from the configured databases using the configured connection info and finally storing the metrics to